Distributional Anchor Regression: Background

 The anchors $\rA$ may be continuous or discrete.
 In the special case of discrete anchors each level can be viewed as an ``environment''.

 We define perturbations as intervening on $\rA$, \eg by $\pdo(\rA = \avec)$, which replaces $\rA$ by $\avec$ in the SEM while leaving the underlying mechanism, \ie the coefficients in the SEM, unchanged.
 In this work we restrict ourselves to $\pdo$- \citep{pearl2009causality} and $\push$-interventions \citep{markowetz2005probabilistic} on $\rA$, which in turn lead to shifts in the distribution of $\rX$.
+In essence, $\pdo$-interventions replace a node in a graph with a deterministic value, whereas $\push$-interventions are stochastic and only ``push'' the distribution of the intervened random variable towards, \eg having a different mean.
 Since $\rA$ is exogenous and a source node in the graph, the specific type of intervention does not play a major role. \citet{christiansen2020causal} show that under the above conditions OOD generalization is possible in linear models.